 Church as a Living System

-In this video, Neil uses Jesus’ parables to explain how church can be understood as a living system:
+In this audio presentation, Neil uses Jesus’ parables to explain how church can be understood as a living system:

 The idea of the seed growing by itself is illustrated in this story from Frog and Toad Together by Arnold Lobel:

 Grace Missions and Organic Church

 We believe that the concepts of organic church can be applied in any culture, in any place.
 The Director of Grace Missions, Rev Ross Rennie, is putting these ideas into practice where he lives in Oswestry, England.
 His vision is to start a simple church on organic principles in his home.
 He is not trying to compete with existing churches or steal their members.
 He believes there is a vast pool of people who need Jesus but who would not darken the door of a church building.
 Ross’s heart’s desire is to welcome some of these people into his home, share the gospel of grace with them, see them established as disciples of Jesus, and then encourage them to start simple churches in their own homes: a multiplication of ‘churches without walls‘.

 If you live in the Oswestry area and would like to join them in this venture, please contact Rev Ross.

 Read All About It

 Organic Church: Growing Faith Where Life Happens by Neil Cole